RunestoneInteractive/pythonds/_sources/Trees/SearchTreeAnalysis.rst

 to search for the successor before the deletion operation can complete.
 But remember that the worst-case scenario to find the successor is also just the height of the tree which means that you would simply double the work.
-Since doubling is a constant factor, it does not change worst case analysis of :math:`O(n)` for an unbalanced tree.
+Since doubling is a constant factor, it does not change worst-case analysis of :math:`O(n)` for an unbalanced tree.